Cray-HPE/docs-csm/operations/image_management/Configure_IMS_to_validate_rpms.md

 ## Create and Update IMS to Use a New Kiwi-NG Image with an Embedded Signing Key

-1. Create a temporary directory to perform the actions necessary to configure IMS to validate RPM signatures.
+1. (`ncn-mw#`) Create a temporary directory to perform the actions necessary to configure IMS to validate RPM signatures.

     ```bash